 FDA Doesn’t Test Cosmetics for Safety

 Of concern is that talcum is found in other cosmetics, such as face powder lipstick, mascara, eye shadow, blush, and lotion.
 However, the FDA does not test cosmetics for safety.
-Except color additives, neither makeup nor any of its ingredients require the agency’s approval.
+Except for color additives, neither makeup nor any of its ingredients require the agency’s approval.
 The agency says it takes the possible presence of asbestos in cosmetics very seriously, but that manufacturers and marketers are responsible for their safety.

 The FDA points to voluntary standards set by the manufacturers’ trade association.
 When safety concerns of talc presented themselves in the 1970s, the Cosmetic, Toiletry and Fragrance Association (now the Personal Care Products Council) asked its members to use only asbestos-free talc moving forward.
 The problem is that there have been no government regulations to ensure this measure was implemented.
 The FDA is not required to test cosmetic products or their ingredients.